ieiei/ianvei/rust-for-rustaceans/5 PROJECT STRUCTURE.md

 Here, if a crate depends on foo and does not explicitly opt out of the default features, it will also compile foo’s syn dependency.
 In turn, syn will be built with only the three listed features, and no others.
 Opting out of default features this way, and opting in to only what you need, is a great way to cut down on your compile times!

-**OPTIONAL DEPENDENCIES AS FEATURES**
+> **OPTIONAL DEPENDENCIES AS FEATURES**

-When you define a feature, the list that follows the equal sign is itself a list of features .
+> When you define a feature, the list that follows the equal sign is itself a list of features .
 This might, at first, sound a little odd—in Listing 5-3, syn is a dependency, not a feature .
 It turns out that Cargo makes every optional dependency a feature with the same name as the dependency .
 You’ll see this if you try to add a feature with the same name as an optional dependency; Cargo won’t allow it .
 Support for a different namespace for features and dependencies is in the works in Cargo, but has not been stabilized at the time of writing .
 In the meantime, if you want to have a feature named after a dependency, you can rename the dependency using package = "" to avoid the name collision .
 The list of features that a feature enables can also include features of dependencies .
 For example, you can write derive = ["syn/derive"] to have your derive feature enable the derive feature of the syn dependency .

-Project Structure **69**

 **Using Features in Your Crate**